 For an even bigger impact, ask for a minimal money offering from each guest in lieu of gifts.
 Additionally, you and your barn friends could sponsor a family or child in need, bringing requested items for a local angel tree to the party so they can all be gifted at once.

-Thoughtful Gifts Show Your Appreciation
+Horsey Holidays: Thoughtful Gifts Show Your Appreciation

 If you’re racking your brain to come up with thoughtful gifts for the team who keeps your horse healthy, think of what they might truly appreciate rather than reaching for a traditional standby.
+If you are giving gifts at your horsey holiday party, here are some ideas.

 Barn Manager/barn owner